DarynaBb/Libft/README.md

 `value`: The value (character) to search for, passed as an int but treated as an unsigned char.
 `num`: The number of bytes to search.
 It returns a pointer to the first occurrence of value in the block of memory, or NULL if the value is not found.

+**memcmp**

+The memcmp function in C compares two blocks of memory (arrays, structures, or any type of memory) byte by byte.
+It is often used to check if two memory regions are identical or to determine which one is lexicographically smaller or greater.
+`ptr1`: A pointer to the first memory block.
+`ptr2`: A pointer to the second memory block.
+`n`: The number of bytes to compare.

+A negative value if the first `n` bytes of `ptr1` are lexicographically less than those of `ptr2`.
+A positive value if the first `n` bytes of `ptr1` are lexicographically greater than those of `ptr2`.
+Zero if the first `n` bytes of `ptr1` and `ptr2` are equal.